The Best Patio Plants for Your Home

 What Are Ferns?

-Ferns are a great filler to an empty space, or if grouped together can make a large visual impact on their own such as what was used by Chris and Kim on The Block.
+Ferns are a great filler to an empty space, or if grouped together can make a large visual impact on their own.

 Given the large selection of ferns available, they can be used to fill large, tall pots that look bare especially like those of say a palm.